2019 permit year events:

-- Volunteer sampling in the Little Conestoga Watershed- East Petersburg is currently seeking volunteers to undergo training through the Lancaster County Conservation District to help obtain water samples at the Nitrate Plant from the Little Conestoga.
-If you are interested call the Borough office and ask for Lance. http://lancasterwatersheds.org/volunteer-water-quality-monitoring/
+- Volunteer sampling in Little Conestoga Watershed took place to undergo training through the Lancaster County Conservation District to help obtain water samples at the Nitrate Plant from the Little Conestoga. http://lancasterwatersheds.org/volunteer-water-quality-monitoring/

-- Stormwater inlet cleaning this spring and after fall.
-The annual cleaning and improvements to the East Petersburg Borough stormwater system will continue.
+- Stormwater inlet cleaning took in the spring and after fall.
+Cleaning and improvements to East Petersburg stormwater system continued.

-- Stormwater inlet repair- old and failing stormwater infrastructure will continue to be repaired and replaced.
+- Stormwater inlet repair- old and failing stormwater infrastructure were repaired and replaced.

-- East Petersburg Borough Best Management Practices (BMP) inspections and maintenance will continue.
+- East Petersburg Borough Best Management Practices (BMP) inspections and maintenance were continued.

 - Post Construction Stormwater Management (PCSM) inspections of all BMP’s put into place after 2003 require a National Pollutant Discharge Elimination System NPDES permit.

-- Little Conestoga Watershed Alliance meetings take place on the 4th Wednesday of every month at 5:30 p.m. at 1383 Arcadia Road, Lancaster, PA 17601 and are open to the public.
+- Little Conestoga Watershed Alliance meetings took place the 4th Wednesday of every month at 5:30 p.m. at 1383 Arcadia Road, Lancaster, PA 17601.

-- Lancaster Water Week will be held Sunday, June 2, through Saturday, June 8.
+- Lancaster Water Week was held Sunday, June 2, through Saturday, June 8.

-East Petersburg Borough continues to apply their Best Management Practices (BMP’s) to cleaning up the storm basins by performing routine trash clean-up.
+East Petersburg Borough continuet to apply their Best Management Practices (BMP’s) to cleaning up the storm basins by performing routine trash clean-up.

 East Petersburg Borough routinely inspect and cleans the stormwater conveyance system throughout the Borough.
 Parts of that conveyance system include not only gutters, inlets and pipes , but also the catch basins and channelized swales located within the Borough.
 As part of those routine inspections , the condition of the basin is tracked along with maintenance that needs to be done and all trash and debris removed.